UTV World Championship General Regulations

 MEC16: A podium finish is 1st, 2nd and 3rd place.

 MGP2: Any entrant who has an official protest lodged against his/her race vehicle must submit to an inspection of the protested items.
-Failure to submit to inspection will result in automatic disqualification and/or suspension.
+Failure to submit to inspection may result in time penalties, and/or disqualification.
 Those attending the inspection(s) will be as follows:

-B. The protested competitor or their designated representative.
+B. The protested competitor (Driver of Record) or their designated rep (Team Captain).

 C. The protested competitor’s mechanic.